Carl-4000/Springboard_Intro_To_Data_Science_Thesis_Project_Repository/README.md

 This repository contains materials towards the completion of my introductory data science thesis with Springboard.

+This repository includes the R Markdown file for the final paper explaining this project, and a knitted html version of this paper is hosted at: https://carlrlarson.shinyapps.io/thesis_final_data_science_intro_course_springboard/

 This course was taught in the R programming language, and curriculum topics for this course included probability and descriptive statistics, data wrangling, data analysis, and an introduction to machine learning.

 <h2>Data Story Summary:</h2>